About

 Musicians

-Jon Roniger
+Jon Roniger - Guitar and Vocals

 There’s only one local New Orleans artist who boasts the success of writing all original music, collaborating with other recognized songwriters, performing live on a daily basis, and writing for film and television, all while staying true to his musical influences.
 Jon Roniger does not shy away from being slick, sly, and charming as he wraps himself up in authenticity, embodying a combination of the legendary local Harry Connick Jr., as well as the iconic Tom Waits, Paul Simon, and Randy Newman.